loisch22/hair_salon/README.md

 _Can't add new client from client list._
 _UI can be improved when adding new client from list of no clients, also have the exit button go back to list of stylist instead of home from that same page._
+_After deleting one client, a dot is there._

 ## Technologies Used